-Since May 14th, Spring-Ford’s leadership team has focused on reopening schools for the 2020-2021 school year in three phases – Red, Yellow, and Green.
+Since May 14th, Spring-Ford’s leadership team has focused on reopening schools for the 2020-2021 school year in three phases – virtual, hybrid, and in-person.
 The health and wellness of our students, staff, and families continues to be the top priority when considering all reopening plans.
-Every decision is made through the lens of public health and based on information related to our community.

-On July 27, 2020, the Board of School Directors voted to reopen schools following the Red Plan for the first marking period.
+On July 27, 2020, the Board of School Directors voted to reopen schools following the Virtual Plan for the first marking period.

 March 12, 2020: SFASD followed the Governor Wolf's order to close schools for two weeks

 March 23, 2020: Governor Wolf announced that all schools in the commonwealth will remain closed through at least April 6, 2020

 March 30, 2020: SFASD launched the Instructional Continuation Plan via Online Learning